Tromso in the fall with foliage colors

 • Average Snowfall: Around 30 to 50 cm (12 to 20 inches)

-This tends to be the last month for snow-based winter activities like dog sledding, snowmobiling, reindeer sledding, etc. so if those activities are a big draw for your Tromso trip, I’d plan it before April!
+This tends to be the last month for snow-based winter activities like dog sledding, snowmobiling, reindeer sledding, etc. so if those activities are a big draw for your Tromso trip, I’d plan it before April, when snow can already be melting and gone.

 Spring (April – May)